Saturday, December 30, 2006

 Try to behave yourselves while I'm gone.

 A major character difference is the addition of vulcanoid (Romulan?) defector, Galt, who essentially fills the role taken by Maltz the Klingon in the final film.
-Galt is welcomed back to Vulcan by Sarek at the end of the movie.
+Galt is actually welcomed back to Vulcan by Sarek at the end of the movie.

 Towards the end, instead of the REV. FINAL DRAFT and FINAL SHOOTING script version of Kirk saying to Kruge, "I... have had... enough... of you!" the FIRST DRAFT script has Kruge saying, "The last face you see, Kirk.
 The last face you ever see."

 Cool, eh?
-Anyway, here are today's ornaments:
+Anyway, here are today's Christmas ornaments:

 Above left: For 1996, the Coca-Cola polar bear mascot, sitting in the stocking to chug down his Coke straight from the bottle, was bought just after that Christmas, from a countertop display in a roadhouse (on the way to wherever I was holidaying in January 1997).
 Marvin the Martian, from "Looney Tunes", was a Hallmark boxed ornament.
 He has a Santa sack of (Acme?) dynamite over his shoulder and is, no doubt, trying to clear his view of Venus for Christmas.
 As Marvin would say, "Isn't that lovely?"
 Purchased from Grace Bros. in Roselands.